The Blade: Anatomy and Terminology

 Pink Ivory

 Ranges from pale blush pink to intense hot pink and even red. ~990 kg/m³.
-Fine even grain.
-Extremely unusual color — nothing else looks quite like it in wood form.
+Fine, even grain.
+An extremely unusual color: nothing else looks quite like it in wood form.
 Historically a royal tree in Zulu tradition.
-Limited supply; premium to very high pricing.
+Supply is limited, and pricing runs from premium to very high.

 Osage Orange

-Vivid golden-yellow when fresh-cut; ages to deep golden-orange-brown. ~850–950 kg/m³.
-Very good water resistance from natural rot-resistant compounds — historically used for fence posts in climates that destroy other woods.
-Widely available in the American context; used by custom makers as an accessible domestic alternative to imported exotics.
+Vivid golden-yellow when fresh-cut, ageing to deep golden-orange-brown. ~850–950 kg/m³.
+Very good water resistance from natural rot-resistant compounds, which is why it was historically used for fence posts in climates that destroy other woods.
+Widely available in the American market, it is used by custom makers as an accessible domestic alternative to imported exotics.

 Honduran Rosewood

 Rich chocolate-brown to dark reddish-purple-brown with golden streaks. ~900–1,000 kg/m³.
-Naturally oily, good water resistance.
-Note: Brazilian Rosewood (Dalbergia nigra) is CITES Appendix I — international trade prohibited since 1992.
+Naturally oily, with good water resistance.
+Note: Brazilian Rosewood (Dalbergia nigra) is The Convention on International Trade in Endangered Species.
+Appendix I is its strictest tier: commercial international trade in the species is banned.
+Appendix I, so international trade has been prohibited since 1992.
 Any knife advertised as "Brazilian rosewood" is either mislabeled, uses documented pre-ban old stock, or is illegally sourced.

 Lignum Vitae

-Dark olive-brown, often with a greenish tinge from extraordinary resin content. ~1,200–1,400 kg/m³ — sinks in water.
-Contains 15–30% resin by dry weight — self-lubricating and nearly impervious to moisture.
-Historically used for ship propeller shaft bearings.
-Handles almost never need oiling; slightly slick to the touch due to resin.
+Dark olive-brown, often with a greenish tinge from its extraordinary resin content.
+At ~1,200–1,400 kg/m³ it is dense enough to sink in water.
+It contains 15–30% resin by dry weight, which makes it self-lubricating and nearly impervious to moisture.
+It was historically used for ship propeller-shaft bearings.
+Handles almost never need oiling and feel slightly slick to the touch because of the resin.

 Black Walnut

 Deep rich chocolate-brown, straight to slightly wavy grain. ~560–650 kg/m³.
-Moderate water resistance — needs regular oiling for kitchen use.
-Excellent dry grip from open grain.
+Moderate water resistance, so it needs regular oiling for kitchen use.
+Excellent dry grip from the open grain.
 Very popular in American custom and semi-custom handles as a beautiful, domestic, accessible choice.

 Plain: cream to off-white, subtle.
 Curly: chatoyant light/dark waves.
 Bird's eye: circular whorls scattered throughout.
-Stabilized: any color through vacuum resin impregnation. ~700–750 kg/m³ (hard maple).
-Natural maple is very absorbent and must be sealed; stabilized maple is waterproof.
-Hard maple required — soft maple is too soft for handle durability.
+Stabilized: any color, achieved through vacuum resin impregnation. ~700–750 kg/m³ (hard maple).
+Natural maple is very absorbent and must be sealed, whereas stabilized maple is waterproof.
+Hard maple is required here: soft maple is too soft for handle durability.

 Wenge

-Dark espresso-brown with very coarse open grain and distinctive alternating light/dark striping — almost graphic in its contrast. ~850 kg/m³.
+Dark espresso-brown with a very coarse open grain and distinctive alternating light/dark striping, almost graphic in its contrast. ~850 kg/m³.
 Naturally somewhat water-resistant.
 The open grain provides natural texture and grip.
-Can be prone to minor splintering at grain boundaries if not finished carefully.
+It can be prone to minor splintering at grain boundaries if not finished carefully.

 Teak

 Golden-brown to medium brown, straight grain. ~630–720 kg/m³.
-Excellent water resistance from natural silica content and oils — the premier maritime wood.
+Excellent water resistance from natural silica content and oils, which makes it the premier maritime wood.
 The silica gives a slightly rough, grippy surface.
 Common on European production knives at the premium entry level.
-Verify sustainable sourcing — old-growth teak is not acceptable.
+Verify sustainable sourcing, as old-growth teak is not acceptable.

 Olivewood

 Cream to warm tan base with flowing gray-green swirling grain. ~900 kg/m³.
-Aromatic — releases a faint pleasant scent when freshly worked.
-Naturally oily with excellent grip from grain variation.
-Associated with Mediterranean culinary tradition.
-Very popular with European artisan makers; Schmidt Brothers, Sakai Takayuki olive handle series.
+Aromatic, releasing a faint pleasant scent when freshly worked.
+Naturally oily, with excellent grip from the grain variation.
+Associated with Mediterranean culinary tradition, it is very popular with European artisan makers, such as the Schmidt Brothers and Sakai Takayuki olive handle series.

 Stabilized Birch Bark

-Layered compressed birch bark, often dyed red, orange, or natural cream/tan.
-Lightweight with a cork-like surface texture.
-Excellent wet grip — the primary performance advantage over smooth polished woods.
-Cold and wet conditions are where birch bark handles excel.
-The traditional material for Finnish puukko, Helle (Norwegian), Mora (Swedish).
+Layered compressed birch bark, often dyed red, orange, or left natural cream and tan.
+Lightweight, with a cork-like surface texture.
+Its excellent wet grip is the primary performance advantage over smooth polished woods, so birch bark handles excel in cold and wet conditions.
+It is the traditional material for the Finnish puukko and for Helle (Norwegian) and Mora (Swedish) knives.

 Beech

 Light tan to cream, subtle grain, almost no figure.
 Poor water resistance without sealing.
-The workhorse material for entry-level German kitchen knife production — most budget Wüsthof and Henckels handles.
-Functional, available, easily finished.
-A well-lacquered beech handle on a quality blade is perfectly adequate.
+It is the workhorse material for entry-level German kitchen knife production, including most budget Wüsthof and Henckels handles.
+Functional, available, and easily finished, a well-lacquered beech handle on a quality blade is perfectly adequate.

 Ho Wood / Magnolia

-Light cream to pale tan, very fine straight grain. ~450–550 kg/m³ — notably light.
-This lightness is the point.
-Moderate water resistance; assumes dry storage conditions.
-A characteristic mild magnolia scent when fresh.
-The standard traditional material for Japanese Wa knife handles — its lightness is what allows Japanese knives to achieve their characteristic blade-forward balance.
+Light cream to pale tan, very fine straight grain.
+At ~450–550 kg/m³ it is notably light, and that lightness is the point.
+Moderate water resistance, assuming dry storage.
+It has a characteristic mild magnolia scent when fresh.
+It is the standard traditional material for Japanese wa knife handles, because its lightness is what lets Japanese knives achieve their characteristic blade-forward balance.
 A heavier replacement handle shifts the balance point noticeably.

 Cherry Bark

-The gleaming, coppery-red to maroon bark of Prunus trees — smooth with horizontal lenticels (breath pores) creating fine lines.
-Used primarily as decorative wrap for traditional Wa handle ferrules: thin strips wound over a ho wood core and lacquered.
-Not used as a structural handle material.
-A mark of traditional Japanese craft; increasingly replaced by buffalo horn ferrules in contemporary production.
+The gleaming, coppery-red to maroon bark of Prunus trees, smooth, with horizontal lenticels (breath pores) that create fine lines.
+It is used primarily as a decorative wrap for traditional wa handle ferrules: thin strips wound over a ho wood core and lacquered.
+It is not used as a structural handle material.
+A mark of traditional Japanese craft, it is increasingly replaced by buffalo horn ferrules in contemporary production.

 Buffalo Horn

-Dark olive-brown to near-black, translucent quality when thinly cut. ~1,200 kg/m³ equivalent.
-Good water resistance; denser than most woods.
-Standard material for Wa handle ferrules on quality Japanese knives; also used as the full handle on some traditional Japanese designs.
-Smooth — can be slippery when wet.
-Occasional oil if drying is noticed.
+Dark olive-brown to near-black, with a translucent quality when thinly cut. ~1,200 kg/m³ equivalent.
+Good water resistance, and denser than most woods.
+It is the standard material for wa handle ferrules on quality Japanese knives, and is also used as the full handle on some traditional Japanese designs.
+Being smooth, it can be slippery when wet.
+Apply occasional oil if drying is noticed.

 Stabilized Wood

 Any wood species vacuum-impregnated with thermosetting acrylic resin (the "Cactus Juice" brand is well-known in American custom knife circles), then heat-cured.
 The process draws liquid resin into the wood's porous structure, replacing air and moisture with hardened plastic.
 Result: dimensionally stable (won't shrink, swell, or crack with humidity changes), waterproof, harder on the surface, and capable of accepting dye for vivid uniform color throughout the piece.
-Typical base woods: curly maple, bird's eye maple, birch burl, box elder burl, buckeye burl, black ash burl.
-Identification: slight plasticky feel vs. natural wood; color penetration is uniform throughout the piece, not just surface.
-Care: minimal — the resin seals the wood; no oiling needed.
-Dishwasher-hostile (heat can affect resin adhesion over time).
+Typical base woods: curly maple, bird's eye maple, birch burl, box elder burl, buckeye burl, and black ash burl.
+Identification: a slight plasticky feel compared with natural wood, and color penetration that is uniform throughout the piece rather than only on the surface.
+Care is minimal, since the resin seals the wood, so no oiling is needed.
+It is dishwasher-hostile (heat can affect resin adhesion over time).

 Micarta

 Layers of fabric (linen, canvas, paper, denim, burlap) in phenolic resin under heat and pressure.
 Waterproof, chemically resistant, dimensionally stable, very hard.
-Grip: excellent dry and actually improves slightly when wet — the textured fabric surface provides more friction than smooth materials.
+Grip: excellent dry, and it actually improves slightly when wet, because the textured fabric surface provides more friction than smooth materials.
 Zero maintenance.
 The serious working-knife handle material of choice for military, outdoor, and professional kitchen contexts.

 G-10

-Woven fiberglass cloth in epoxy resin — originally a NEMA grade for printed circuit boards, adopted by the knife industry.
-Harder than Micarta, highest chemical resistance of any common knife handle material.
-Non-conductive, non-magnetic.
-Smooth-finish G-10 is slippery — most handles use milled or laser-textured G-10 for grip.
-Vs. Micarta: G-10 is harder and smoother; Micarta is grippier as-is.
+Woven fiberglass cloth in epoxy resin, originally a National Electrical Manufacturers Association, the US body whose material grades the knife industry borrowed. grade for printed circuit boards and later adopted by the knife industry.
+Harder than Micarta, with the highest chemical resistance of any common knife handle material.
+Non-conductive and non-magnetic.
+Smooth-finish G-10 is slippery, so most handles use milled or laser-textured G-10 for grip.
+Compared with Micarta, G-10 is harder and smoother, while Micarta is grippier as-is.
 Both are "serious use" materials.

 Carbon Fiber

-Distinctive woven textile pattern — plain weave (square grid) or 2×2 twill weave (diagonal herringbone, most common on knives).
-Graphite-black with slight blue-gray iridescence.
+Distinctive woven textile pattern: plain weave (a square grid) or 2×2 twill weave (a diagonal herringbone, the most common on knives).
+Graphite-black with a slight blue-gray iridescence.
 Extremely light for its stiffness.
-Slightly brittle at thin cross-sections — usually laminated to G-10 backing for handle slabs to prevent cracking.
+It is slightly brittle at thin cross-sections, so it is usually laminated to a G-10 backing for handle slabs to prevent cracking.
 A prestige material with marginal practical advantages over G-10 for kitchen use.

 Pakkawood / Dymawood